 Current & Upcoming Events:

 Davison County is working on a revision to the Zoning Ordinance.
-To view the proposed full ordinance, click on Zoning Ordinance-Proposed Revision-2 May 2017 To view just a list of the proposed changes to the ordinance, and the notes from the meetings, click on Zoning Ordinance-Proposed Changes-2 May 2017.
+To view the proposed full ordinance, click on Zoning Ordinance-Proposed Revision-11 JULY 2017 To view just a list of the proposed changes to the ordinance, and the notes from the meetings, click on Zoning Ordinance-Proposed Changes-11 JULY 2017.